Guardianships

 In the event that a parent is no longer able to act on behalf of his or her child, a guardian, usually a relative, is appointed.
 This could be because the parents have passed away, are incarcerated, too ill to care for the child or are otherwise unfit.
 In most instances, parental approval is sought prior to any legal proceedings.

-Unlike an adoption, under a guardianship, parents may remain responsible for supporting the child financially and they do not necessarily forfeit their parental rights.
+Unlike an adoption, under a guardianship, parents in Brooklyn may remain responsible for supporting the child financially and they do not necessarily forfeit their parental rights.

 This link from New York City describes guardianship for a minor from a grandparent’s perspective, but it would apply to any other family friend or family member.